 Competition for places on any of the programmes can be quite fierce so the directors of the postgraduate programmes look for applicants who have a good undergraduate degree and prior commitment to the profession demonstrated through work experience, either paid or voluntary.

-Once you have obtained the professional qualification you will have the necessary education to apply for professional posts.
-Beyond the qualification, the Archives and Records Association runs a Registration Scheme for newly qualified members that encourages continuing development based at the workplace as well as through professional contribution, private study and further training courses.
+Once you have obtained the post-graduate qualification you will have the necessary education to apply for professional posts.
+Beyond the qualification, the Archives and Records Association runs a Professional Development Programme for newly qualified members that encourages continuing development based at the workplace as well as through professional contribution, private study and further training courses.

 Posts at this level are usually advertised in the local and national press, as well as through announcements on the Archives-NRA and RECORDS-MANAGEMENT-UK e-mailing lists.
 You can join these lists, which act as forums for UK archive and records management related issues, problems and opportunities, by going to their websites and following their instructions.